MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-remotemanagement.md

 <!-- DisallowStoringOfRunAsCredentials-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting allows you to manage whether the Windows Remote Management (WinRM) service will not allow RunAs credentials to be stored for any plug-ins.
+This policy setting allows you to manage whether the Windows Remote Management (WinRM) service won't allow RunAs credentials to be stored for any plug-ins.

-- If you enable this policy setting, the WinRM service will not allow the RunAsUser or RunAsPassword configuration values to be set for any plug-ins.
+- If you enable this policy setting, the WinRM service won't allow the RunAsUser or RunAsPassword configuration values to be set for any plug-ins.
 If a plug-in has already set the RunAsUser and RunAsPassword configuration values, the RunAsPassword configuration value will be erased from the credential store on this computer.

-- If you disable or do not configure this policy setting, the WinRM service will allow the RunAsUser and RunAsPassword configuration values to be set for plug-ins and the RunAsPassword value will be stored securely.
+- If you disable or don't configure this policy setting, the WinRM service will allow the RunAsUser and RunAsPassword configuration values to be set for plug-ins and the RunAsPassword value will be stored securely.

 If you enable and then disable this policy setting,any values that were previously configured for RunAsPassword will need to be reset.
 <!-- DisallowStoringOfRunAsCredentials-Description-End -->